Are freeholders decisions effecting the value of your leasehold property

 Figure 2: Rent increases have begun to level-off since the beginning of 2018

-The effects of interest rates and inflation on ground rent, service charge and flat values
+The effects of interest rates and inflation on your ground rent, service charge and flat values

 How long-term increases in costs affect your current property price can be calculated using discounted cash-flow models.
 These are the equations that investors use to value many different types of assets – by understanding the long-term costs and revenues generated by the asset.